 Our Lady of Mount Carmel Church aspires to be a community that is a place of God's mercy and hope, which fosters courage, hope and new vigor for one's faith journey - a place with doors wide open so that all may enter and feel welcomed.

-Welcome everybody, especially seekers and visitors, and generations of families,
+Welcome everyone, especially seekers and visitors,

 Our Lady of Mount Carmel